hashicorp/nomad-openapi/clients/go/v1/docs/JobDispatchRequest.md

 NewJobDispatchRequestWithDefaults instantiates a new JobDispatchRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetIdPrefixTemplate

+`func (o *JobDispatchRequest) GetIdPrefixTemplate() string`

+GetIdPrefixTemplate returns the IdPrefixTemplate field if non-nil, zero value otherwise.

+### GetIdPrefixTemplateOk

+`func (o *JobDispatchRequest) GetIdPrefixTemplateOk() (*string, bool)`

+GetIdPrefixTemplateOk returns a tuple with the IdPrefixTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdPrefixTemplate

+`func (o *JobDispatchRequest) SetIdPrefixTemplate(v string)`

+SetIdPrefixTemplate sets IdPrefixTemplate field to given value.

+### HasIdPrefixTemplate

+`func (o *JobDispatchRequest) HasIdPrefixTemplate() bool`

+HasIdPrefixTemplate returns a boolean if a field has been set.

 ### GetJobID